sjbennett123/polarlarp/content/rules/_index.md

 ### Visible Effects

-Berserk, Bind, Confine, Disease, Feeblemind, Hallucinoid, Imprison, Nausea, Paralyze, Pin, Silence, Sleep, Taint Blood, Vertigo, and Web, are all visible to any viewer while they are in effect, so long as they take the time to observe them (they must ask the affected player).
+Berserk, Bind, Confine, Disease, Feeblemind, Hallucinoid, Imprison, Nausea, Paralyze, Pin, Silence, Sleep, Taint Blood, Vertigo, and Web, are all visible to any viewer while they are in effect, so long as the viewer takes the time to observe them (they must ask the affected player).
 The spells Ward and Circle of Power are also visible, provided that the physical representation (rope, building or otherwise) can be seen and the viewer takes the time to observe them.
 You cannot call a Hold to determine whether any visible effects are present.
 The amount of time it takes to ask if your character sees the effect is the amount of time it took your character to notice the effect, and you should only ask for visible effects from a short distance away at a conversational volume.

 ### Eldritch Power

 Many of the spells call upon an energy called eldritch power.
 This is a type of energy that only affects beings that are alive or animated.
-If you cast a Flame Bolt spell

-at someone and miss and hit a tree, the tree will not catch on fire.
+If you cast a Flame Bolt spell at someone and miss and hit a tree, the tree will not catch on fire.
 Nor can you use an Ice Bolt spell to keep your ice cream cold.
 These spells can only affect creatures that are alive or animated.

 ### Reversible Spells